Jung Chang

 Jung Chang (張戎 (张戎, Zhāng Róng, Chang Jung), /cmn/; born 25 March 1952) is a Chinese-born British author.
 She is best known for her family autobiography Wild Swans, which has sold over 10 million copies worldwide but is banned in the People's Republic of China.
-Her 832-page biography of Mao Zedong, Mao: The Unknown Story, written with her husband, the Irish historian Jon Halliday, was published in June 2005.
-Reception of the work by academics has been largely negative, though the work has received acclaim in the popular press.
+Her 832-page biography of Mao Zedong, Mao: The Unknown Story, written with her husband, the Irish historian Jon Halliday, and touching on parts of her personal memoir, was published in June 2005.
+Reception of the work by academics is mixed, though the work has received acclaim in the popular press.